jeremyhilado/seir-224-project-2/readme.md

 	[Instructor Recommended APIs](https://git.generalassemb.ly/sei-nyc-pirates/apis)
     - TRY OUT your API in the browser by making an fetch request before you get too emotionally invested in it, to make sure it works the way you think it does...**YOU ARE REQUIRED TO SHOW US YOU CAN RECEIVE THE DATA FOR YOUR PROPOSAL**
 - Use React Router.
-- Have at least 6 separate components, using a readable file structure.
+- Have at least 5 separate components, using a readable file structure.
 - Be built using Create React App.
-- Be styled with CSS.
-- Use Flexbox or CSS Grid for layouts.
+- Implement responsive design.
-- Use functional components and class components appropriately.
+- Use React Hooks
 - Be deployed via [Netlify](https://www.netlify.com/).

-- **Optionally, you may incorporate a component library to design your app with approval, or use Next.js or Gatsby instead of React Router and Create React App**

 #### Your code must: